I need human help to enter verification code (office hours only)

 MABROOK!!!

-on his hebrew Birthday!
+on his Birthday

 HAZKAROT

-Father of Tamar Israel
+Father of Solly Maslaton

 NOTICES

-REFUA SHELEMA TO AHOUVA BAT MAZAL
+refua shelema to AHOUVA BAT MAZAL

-REFUA SHELEMA TO SHLOMO BEN LINDA
+REFUA SHELEMA TO Shlomo Ben Linda

 NEWSLETTER

-Bonjour / Hello [nickname_else_first_name],
+Bonjour / Hello [nickname_else_first_name]

 Table of contents